ISI-apex/casper-utils/README.md

   should mostly work on newer CPU families too.
 * Builds of numerical libraries on AMD Opteron node appear to be broken when optimized for opteron CPU family (even with `-march=native`).
+* By default the temporary work directory is removed automatically (including when job fails).
+To keep the dir, set `KEEP_TMPDIR` env var to a non-empty value.
+This is not useful when the build runs on a worker node (because not easy to get to the local file system of that node after job exists), as is the case on USC HPCC.

 Step 3.
 Test the prefix
 ------------------------